jonnypuma/kodi-info/README.md

 - **Music**: Total artists, albums, and songs
 - **Connection Info**: Kodi host and last update time
 - **Auto-refresh**: Updates every 5 minutes
-- **Manual Refresh Button**: Click the refresh icon next to the update buttons to instantly reload the page and fetch fresh statistics
+- **Manual Refresh Button**: Click the refresh icon next to the buttons to instantly reload the page and fetch fresh statistics
 - **Library Update Buttons**: Update Video Library and Update Audio Library buttons to trigger Kodi library scans
+- **Library Clean Buttons**: Clean Video Library and Clean Music Library buttons to remove missing items from Kodi libraries

 ### Console Output
 The script can output statistics directly to the console.
 Run the script without the `--web-server` flag: